peterhoward42/minikafka/docs/log.md

        test suite.
-        *  start by disabling all the tests in the suite except for doing some storage in a virgin store.
+        *  start by disabling all the tests in the suite except for doing some storage in a virgin store. o  now incrementally re-enable and satisfy the other suite methods o  uncomment these tests and fix up one at a time... o  Currently failing on testRemoveWhenOnlySomeOldEnough o  Suspect this is because the test assumes all the targeted messages should have been deleted, whereas the file store waits until whole file is too old. o  Remove duplicated code to get index at start of Action methods o  What tests are appropriate for the filestore that are not covered by the interface conformity tests?
-        *  freeze in respectable state
-            *  sarch for todo etc words
-            *  do all the repo tests pass now?
-            *  scan the repo - is it respectable from 10,000 feet?
-            *  check all docs
-            *  complete go fmt sweep
-            *  complete go vet sweep
-            *  make sure clis work today
-            *  review update the README
-            *  commit to main
-        o  now incrementally re-enable and satisfy the other suite methods
-            *  decide which and make a feature branch for this
-                *  all remaining *store* tests, and all *remove* tests.
-                *  call it just dev
-            o  uncomment these tests and fix up one at a time... o  Work on RemoveOldMessages: implementation and unit tests
-                    *  Express design intent by coding the construction and use of the action.
-                    *  Write implementation
-                    *  Consider implmentation for what unit tests are needed, and how better it can be decoupled for testing. o  Spin off new features required in other packages and unit test them. o  msgFileList.SpentFiles() o  msgFileList.ForgetFiles() o  ioutils.RemoveFile() o  Revert to RemoveOldMessages tdd.

-                o  Remove duplicated code to get index at start of Action methods
-    o  What tests are appropriate for the filestore that are not covered by the interface conformity tests?